chichab626/hr-backend/README.md

 The following table shows overview of the Rest APIs that will be exported:

-- GET     `api/tutorials`	            get all Tutorials
+- GET     `api/tutorials`	            get all Tutorials.
 - GET     `api/tutorials/:id`         get Tutorial by id
 - POST    `api/tutorials`             add new Tutorial
 - PUT     `api/tutorials/:id`         update Tutorial by id